slotix/dbconvert-streams-website/docs/index.md

     - name: description
       content: data integration and streaming distributed platform to replicate data between databases.
 hero:
-  name: DBConvert Streams.
+  name:  Stream changes from your database.
-  text: Stream changes from your database.
+  text: Real-time data replication.
-  tagline: DBConvert Streams (DBS) is a distributed platform for change data capture.
-Set up a source database to be monitored with DBS; you will always be aware of all incoming events and respond in time.
+  tagline: DBConvert Streams (DBS) supports real-time change data capture for MySQL and PostgreSQL.
+By monitoring your source database with DBS, you can receive notifications of incoming events and updates, allowing you to stay up-to-date and respond promptly.
   image:
     src: /images/dbconvert-stream-logo.svg
     alt: DBConvert Stream